 1. Internet of Things (IoT) and Smart Technology

-IoT and smart devices, which connect to the internet to transfer or receive data, could offer significant benefits for healthcare providers.
+IoT and smart devices, which connect to the internet to transfer or receive data, could offer significant benefits for healthcare providers and health systems.
+And it’s another disruptive innovation example in healthcare.

-Data from a device like a smartwatch, for example, could be accessed remotely, providing critical health information on patient vitals, like blood oxygen level or heart rate, to care providers even when patients are off-site.
+Data from a device like a smartwatch, for example, could be accessed remotely, providing critical health information on patient vitals, like blood oxygen level or heart rate, for providers to care for patients, even when they’re off-site.

-Smart devices can also continuously upload information to the cloud, allowing healthcare facilities to perform real-time analysis of that data or store it for future study.
+Smart devices can also continuously upload information to the cloud, allowing healthcare facilities to perform real-time analysis of that data or store it for future study using medical devices for disruptive innovation.

-With the right design and patient permission, critical updates on patient health could be instantly stored in electronic health records (EHRs), reducing administrative overhead and ensuring that health records contain the most recent and relevant data possible.
+With the right design and patient permission, critical updates on patient health could be instantly stored in electronic health records (EHRs), reducing administrative overhead and ensuring that health records contain the most recent and relevant data possible for an overall business model innovations.
 For healthcare providers, this could ensure health records remain up-to-date and accessible.
 And, connected devices can enable providers to receive real-time alerts when critical health indicators are outside of normal ranges.

 Many new smart EHRs are increasingly designed to interface with smart technology like IoT patient monitors, meaning that hospitals may easily integrate these two technologies with manufacturer-provided tools.